VanessaLiaw021/professional-README/sample/README.md

 fun

 ## Questions
-If you have any questions or concerns, email me at fun
+If you have any questions or concerns, email me at f

-If you want to view my profile on GitHub, go to [fun](https://github.com/fun)
+If you want to view my profile on GitHub, go to [f](https://github.com/f)